Taking and Possession of Fish

 Fish caught in New York State

-- Smelt, suckers, alewives, and blueback herring taken by dip nets (see Dip Nets) or angling, and suckers taken by spearing, may be transported overland by motorized vehicle for consumption purposes only.
+- Smelt, suckers, alewives, and blueback herring taken by dip nets (see General Regulations) or angling, and suckers taken by spearing, may be transported overland by motorized vehicle for consumption purposes only.
 Once those species are transported away from the water body, they may not be transported back to any water body for use as bait.

 - Salable fish may be transported in any number.

-- Baitfish transportation regulations can be found in Baitfish Regulations.
+- Baitfish transportation regulations can be found on Baitfish Regulations.

 Fish caught outside of New York State

 Fish caught outside of NY may be transported into New York in any manner, except parcel post, in the number that may be legally exported from the place of taking.